 A good rule to follow is, (one that I use now), if I can’t pronounce an ingredient, it’s not coming home with me because more than likely it’s not good for you.
 If we were to make it a habit to READ the ingredients in packaging labels on the food items we buy, (if you don’t already), you would be blown away and it’s one of the main reason Americans are overweight and in poor health.

-I consider myself a very good cook so there’s no excuse to not make delicious, healthy food for my husband and I. I used to do that for my kids when I was home raising them and then I went back to work and that stopped, (mainly for time purposes).
-Sure cooking and planning a menu takes time, but we are worth it.
+I consider myself a very good cook so there’s no excuse to not make delicious, healthy food for my husband and I. I used to do that for my kids when I was home raising them and then I went back to work and that stopped, (mainly due to time constraints).
+Cooking and planning a menu takes time, but we are worth it.

 So what does BREAD have to do with being healthy?
 Well like anything, too much of a good thing is not good for us, right?
 But bread isn’t entirely bad for you, it’s the quantity and the quality that affects us.

 So instead of buying the crappy store-bought breads that I end up tossing out each time, I will be posting my favorite bread recipe that I’ve tweaked to include some healthier ingredients.
 You will love that it’s better tasting, costs way less, AND it won’t go to waste—I promise!

 A slice of bread with healthy on it, please!I bake a fresh loaf each week or so, and guess what?
 NO more tossing it out, we LOVE it!